victorwpbastos/behavior-validation/README.md

 ## Install

 1. Download the `validation` folder;
-2. If you are using [Boiler](https://github.com/baltazzar/boiler), put the `validation` folder inside the `application/behaviors`.
+2. If you are using [Boiler](https://github.com/baltazzar/boiler), put the `validation` folder inside the `application/behaviors` folder.
 Create the `behaviors` folder if it not exists.

 ## How to use